JosephSKh/DropdownTree/README.md

 - `maxHeight` is the maximum height of the dropdown `ul` .. if `undefined` or `null` will defult to `300`
 - `closedArrow` if a `li` has a sub menu this will be the icon of the closed arrow when closed .. defaults to font awesome `<i class="fa fa-caret-right" aria-hidden="true"></i>`
 - `openedArrow` if a `li` has a sub menu this will be the icon of the opened arrow when opened .. defaults `<i class="fa fa-caret-down" aria-hidden="true"></i>`
+- `multiSelect` `bool` adds checkboxes and allows multi selection for multi elements in the dropdown

 #Arr Description: